Macedonians in Serbia

 Macedonians are a recognized ethnic minority in Serbia.
 According to data from the 2022 census, the population of ethnic Macedonians in Serbia is 14,767, constituting 0.2% of the total population.
 The vast majority of them live in Belgrade and South Banat District.

 History

-The first session of the Anti-fascist Assembly for the National Liberation of Macedonia (ASNOM) was held on 2 August 1944, the anniversary of the Ilinden Uprising, at Prohor Pčinjski Monastery in present-day territory of Serbia, just north of the Macedonian border.
-The Assembly declared Macedonia the nation-state of Macedonians within Yugoslavia.
-The monastery proper was initially ceded after World War II to the Socialist Republic of Macedonia, but was transferred to the Socialist Republic of Serbia in 1947.
+The first session of the Anti-fascist Assembly for the National Liberation of Macedonia (ASNOM) was held on 2 August 1944, clandestinely in the Bulgarian occupation zone of Yugoslavia, at Prohor Pčinjski Monastery, in present-day territory of Serbia.
+The Assembly declared a Macedonian state within Yugoslavia and called for the "unification of the whole Macedonian people" across the entire region of Macedonia.
+The monastery proper was initially ceded after World War II to the Socialist Republic of Macedonia, but was transferred to the Socialist Republic of Serbia in 1945.

-In Maglić, in Bačka region, a center for refugees of the Greek Civil War was established from 1945 through 1949.
-Among the refugees settled here were mainly ethnic Macedonians.
+In Maglić, in Bačka region, a center for refugees of the Greek Civil War operated from 1945 through 1949.
+Among the refugees settled here were mainly Slavic speakers of Greek Macedonia.

-Some ethnic Aromanians and particularly Megleno-Romanians from the Socialist Republic of Macedonia emigrated to the Serbian Banat and settled in villages such as Gudurica to repopulate them after the expulsion of their native German populations following World War II.
-As they were not recognized as a separate ethnic minority, they were counted simply as Macedonians and assimilated quickly.
-However, the Megleno-Romanian minority of Gudurica has not yet gone extinct, since, as of 2014, three Megleno-Romanian-speakers remained in the village.
-Due to economic reasons, Many Macedonians migrated during the 1960s and 1970s to the Serbia (predominantly to Vojvodina).

-In 2004, Serbia and North Macedonia signed an inter-state agreement on the protection of Macedonians in Serbia and Serbs in North Macedonia.
+Due to economic reasons, many Macedonians migrated during the 1960s and 1970s to the Serbia (predominantly to Vojvodina).